Usersive/alx-system_engineering-devops/0x01-shell_permissions/README.md

-0 - Create a script that changes your user ID to betty
+My name is Betty : A script that switches the current user to the user betty.